Key takeaways

 But why does “net worth” even matter?

 Everyone has a net worth.
-And knowing yours can help you manage your money better, according to Michelle Brownstein, a CERTIFIED FINANCIAL PLANNER™ professional and vice president of Empower Private Client Services.
+And knowing yours can help you manage your money better, according to William van Valzah, a senior wealth advisor who works with high-net-worth clients.

-“Your net worth is a bird’s eye view of your complete financial situation,” she says.
+“Your net worth is a bird’s eye view of your complete financial situation,” he says.
 “Tracking it over time is a valuable indicator of your financial stability.”

 What is ‘net worth’?

 Your net worth is what you own minus what you owe.
 You can calculate yours by adding up your assets and then subtracting your liabilities.
-Brownstein recommends Empower’s free net worth calculator, which aggregates a person’s financial accounts for real-time net worth tracking.
-Empower’s free tools enable more than 3 million U.S. households to plan for long-term goals like retirement.
+Van Valzah recommends Empower’s net worth calculator, which aggregates a person’s financial accounts for real-time net worth tracking.

 Although the concept of “net worth” may sound straightforward, there’s often disagreement about exactly what should be included in a net worth calculation.